 For centuries, individuals and organisations have turned to Garrard to capture the pride and glory of that moment in gold or silver.
 From yachting’s America’s Cup to football’s Premier League trophy, many of the world’s most iconic symbols of victory began their life in the House studio.
+In 1999 the House designed the first-ever permanent trophy for the ICC Cricket World Cup.

 First to find its place in the House’s trophy cabinet was the Gold Cup for Royal Ascot.
 This meeting was founded by Queen Anne in 1711 and has been attended by the royal family ever since.
 In 1842 it was decided that the winner of its most notable race should receive a trophy to keep in perpetuity.
 This would be paid for and presented by the reigning monarch and so had to meet his or her approval.